kots727/slugbotics.github.io/content/projects/battlebots.md

 {{<image-block "/images/battlebots/Isometric Top Open with Backgorund.JPG">}}

-We were succecufully able to compete in the 2022 Sacramento Bot Battles and fight 2 teams there.
+We were successfully able to compete in the 2022 Sacramento Bot Battles and fight 2 teams there.
 One team we beat was Team Flagship from UCLA.
 Here is a youtube video of the competition!
 {{<video-block "https://www.youtube.com/embed/HDQjG8A2zHQ">}}